Alluxio/alluxio/docs/File-System-API.md

 ### Creating a File

-All metadata operations as well as opening a file for reading or creating a file for writing are done through the TachyonFileSystem object.
+All metadata operations as well as opening a file for reading or creating a file for writing are executed through the TachyonFileSystem object.
 Since Tachyon files are immutable once written, the idiomatic way to create files is to use `TachyonFileSystem#getOutStream(TachyonURI)`, which returns a stream object that can be used to write the file.
 For example: